 So let’s dive in!

 After months of painful physiotherapy and getting the bike fixed, I was ready to get back on.
-Once I did, I immediately noticed the old rider had gone.
-Aggression, diving into gaps, taking chances and too much speed had given over to patience, calmness and common sense.
+Once I did, I made sure that the old rider was no more.
+Aggression, diving into gaps, taking chances and too much speed were replaced by patience, calmness and common sense.
 Helped by the self-preservation mode the accident had automatically put my brain into, those were the words I now rode by.
 I wasn’t riding like an old woman, scared half to death if anything moved – I just adapted my riding and minimized my accident risk at all times.
 It took many years for this way of riding to crystallize and to develop it into a formal system you are about to read in this post, but I realized I was riding according to four key tenets:

 And lo – the SOAP system was born.
 It can be visualized like this: